SanDiegoCountySheriff/CSSA-ESRI-Infra/README.md

-# San Marcos GIS in Azure
+# CSSA GIS in Azure

 ## To contribute to this repo: